 One of the best restaurants in Gettysburg, Food 101 focuses on New American cuisine with a menu where everything is made from scratch and most is locally sourced.
 A wide selection of salads, sandwiches, and pizzas complements entrees and specialty sides like the house cut truffle parmesan fries.

 Inn at Herr Ridge

 Established in 1815, the Inn at Herr Ridge was both a stop on the Underground Railroad and the first confederate hospital during the Civil War.
-Today, its purposes are a bit more modern, functioning as a boutique hotel and upscale restaurant.
+Today, its purposes are a bit more modern, functioning as a boutique hotel and restaurant.
 The Inn focuses on farm-to-table fare often paired with wines from its world-class cellar.

-My dinner included a pureed four-onion soup with chive creme, which is one of the best appetizers I’ve ever had, followed by a fall-off-the-bone braised chicken leg and thigh.
+Our dinner included a pureed four-onion soup with chive creme, which is one of the best appetizers I’ve ever had, followed by a fall-off-the-bone braised chicken leg and thigh.
 When a restaurant’s chicken dish is worth writing about, you know you’ve found a special place.

 In the heart of downtown Gettysburg, One Lincoln is the “casual comfort” restaurant within the stately Gettysburg Hotel.
 The restaurant focuses on elevating familiar dishes with a contemporary twist.